business dispute arbitration in Pine Grove, California 95665

 By September 2022, negotiations broke down.
 Redwood filed for arbitration in Pine Grove’s local commercial arbitration center in December, seeking $50,000 in unpaid invoices plus damages for breach of contract.
 Evergreen counterclaimed for $30,000 in project delay costs and demanded a replacement of defective materials.

-Arbitrator Lisa Moreno, a seasoned professional with over 20 years of experience in construction and supply disputes, was appointed in January 2023.
+Arbitrator the claimant, a seasoned professional with over 20 years of experience in construction and supply disputes, was appointed in January 2023.
 The hearings spanned over four months, with both sides presenting meticulous documentation – delivery logs, payment records, expert testimony from a forestry consultant, and project manager reports.
 The crux of Redwood’s argument rested on Evergreen’s payment delays, which Redwood said disrupted their cash flow and forced them to cancel other contracts.

 Evergreen’s defense emphasized the material quality issues, supported by photographic evidence of warping and insect damage, claiming Redwood was aware but failed to rectify the problem promptly.
 The cost of these defects, they said, led not only to material replacement but also to lost time and penalties from their own clients.